MDEKAJ/Computational-Creativity/README.md

 I will evaluate my practical work using the SPECS evaluation process.
 SPECS (Standardised Procedure for Evaluating Creative Systems) is an evaluation process which consists of three steps; Investigation, Standards of Evaluation and Testing.
 I have decided to use SPECS as it is flexible enough to evaluate any creative system.
 It is also a standardised procedure of evaluation, and so there are likely to be many other story-telling systems evaluated with this method –which would be useful when comparing.
 Another reason as to why I have chosen SPECS is that it covers evaluation systems in a systematic way.
 As shown in the lecture notes [4], most systems are not evaluated in a systematic or standardized way –SPECS ensures that the evaluation process is thorough.
 In order for the system to be considered a success or a creative system, it has to perform well in the Testing stage of the SPECS evaluation.
 I will also be evaluating other story-telling systems in my report and comparing my approach to other systems.

-References:
-[1] CC_WK16_Lecture1, Page 6 – Markov processes
-[2] Bertsekas, D. (2017).
-Introduction to Probability.
-London: Facts101.
-[3] W15_1+2evaluation_of_creativity, Page 11 –Evaluation of creative systems: A review of the situation in 2010.